sleepyy51/sleepyy51/README.md

 ###

-<p align="left">I'm second year student at Instituto Tecnologico de la Laguna trying to become a Software Engenieer.<br>I like to learn new technologies and competitive programming.</p>
+<p align="left">I'm second year student at Instituto Tecnologico de la Laguna trying to become a Software Engineer.<br>I like to learn new technologies and competitive programming.</p>

 ###